-The Marg project is subject to a 1% net smelter return ("NSR") royalty which the Company has the option to buy back for cash consideration of \$1,500,000.
+The Marg project was subject to a 1% net smelter return ("NSR") royalty which the Company had the option to buy back for cash consideration of \$1,500,000.

-Subsequent to September 30, 2023, the Company entered into a side letter agreement (Note 19) to restructure the terms of the Marg property acquisition so that the accrued property payment obligations are cancelled and replaced with the option maintenance payments.
-The parties agreed to amend the Marg project acquisition agreement to an option to purchase agreement whereby if the Company does not complete the option maintenance payments and exercise the option to purchase the Marg project, the option to purchase will expire and title to the Marg project will revert to the vendor.
+In January 2024, the Company entered into a side letter agreement to restructure the terms of the Marg project acquisition so that the property payment obligations (Note 6) were cancelled and replaced with option maintenance payments.
+The parties amended the Marg project acquisition agreement to an option to purchase agreement whereby if the Company does not complete the option maintenance payments and exercise the option to purchase the Marg project on or before December 1, 2025, the option to purchase the Marg project will expire and title to the project will revert back to the vendor.